“Get the inside right. The outside will fall into place.”

 So our ‘inner work’ is a combination of finding the thoughts, feelings and behaviours that currently limit us, and then making a conscious effort to change that.

 This is not easy work.
 Change takes time, and feels uncomfortable.
-Our ‘set’ brain patterns will fight tooth and nail to keep doing the same thing, rather than have to spend a lot of energy to create new pathways in the brain and body.
+Our ‘set’ brain patterns will fight tooth and nail to keep doing the same thing.
+The brain does not want to spend a lot of energy to do things differently.

 There is a lot more to say here and I want to finish here for now.